ghshen1/ghshen1.github.io/_pages/about.md

 I am currently an Assistant Professor at the [Department of Applied Mathematics](https://www.polyu.edu.hk/ama/) of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 My research interests lie in statistical machine learning and nonparametric statistics, focusing on the foundations of deep learning including generalization, approximation, and perhaps optimization.
 I have recently been interested in deep reinforcement learning in theory and application.

+An opending PhD position for 2026 Fall is available.
+Feel free to email your CV to me if you are interested in my research.
+[Download Brochure Here](http://ghshen1.github.io/files/PhDRecruitment.pdf).

 <!--
 Openings are available for undergrad interns/student helpers and research assistants/associates.
 Feel free to email your CV to me if you are interested in my research.
 -->